A very attractive clumping fern, erect to pendent, with fronds to 40 cm long.

 It is considered to be mainly terrestrial whereas other species like A. gracillimum can be epiphytic.

-This fern has a very nice form with fronds to 40 cm long, erect to pendent.
+Asplenium spp. exhibit a wide range of frond appearances as well as plant habits.
+In this species, fronds are 40 cm long by 10 cm wide, erect to pendent.
 The fronds are considered compound-bipinnate with the segments of the fronds strongly divided into pinnatifid segments, dark to light green.
 The terminal segments of fronds (pinnae) are diamond-shaped.
 The fronds themselves are also very thin and seemingly fragile.

-Spores are produced in linear to elliptic sori, to 3 mm long, with up to two underneath each terminal frond segment.
+Spores are produced in linear to elliptic sori (spore houses), to 3 mm long, with up to two underneath each terminal frond segment.

 Not known to be in cultivation.
-However, it likely requires the same conditions as that of A. gracillimum.
+This is likely due to its rare natural occurrence on Lord Howe Island.
+It may be available from some nurseries.
+It likely requires the same conditions as that of A. gracillimum.

-Grow in dappled shade with reliable moisture and an enriched soil, it likes shady gardens.
-Can be used in around water features.
+Likely best grown in dappled shade with reliable moisture and an enriched soil, in shady gardens.
+Can be used in and around water features.

 Propagation is from plant division or by spores.